CylonicRaider/Instant/docs/RUNNING.md

     ; make bg-restart work.
     ;mode=spawn
-    ; Location of the "main" directory relative to the directory containing ; configuration file (which, in turn, is expected to be located at ; config/instant.ini).
+    ; Location of the "main" directory relative to the directory containing ; the configuration file (which, in turn, is expected to be located at ; config/instant.ini).
 All other paths (except process command names) are ; relative to this.
     work-dir=..